Harrisburg Workers Compensation Lawyer

 Harrisburg Workers’ Compensation & Social Security Disability Benefits FAQs

 If you have been injured on the job or involved in some accident which has kept you from working, you may be entitled to workers’ compensation or social security disability benefits.
 Obtaining Pennsylvania workers’ comp or federal SSD benefits can be challenging and confusing, and you likely have several questions about your claim or claims.
 Below are answers to some of the questions most frequently encountered by the lawyers at Ira H. Weinstock, P.C. in Harrisburg as we help people throughout Pennsylvania recover compensation for work injuries or auto and truck accidents.
-If you have other questions or need to speak with a Harrisburg workers’ compensation attorney about your accident or injury, give us a call toll free at (866) 632-0348, or contact us online for a free consultation.
+If you have other questions or need to speak with a Harrisburg workers’ compensation attorney about your accident or injury, give us a call at 717-238-1657, or contact us online for a free consultation.

 Can I see my own doctor for a workplace injury, or do I have to go where my employer tells me to?